GeorgiaDome 2025 Mock Draft Final Update

 Matt Stafford ultimately decided to stay in LA but this should serve as a wake up call to the Rams that their relationship does not have much longer.

 Dart has a lot of Stafford traits in him and would be best served as a back up to learn McVay's system under Stafford before taking over in 26' or 27'.
 An incredible accurate passer, Dart just needs more NFL style reps and coaching than his last 8 years (college and HS) solely in the gun.
-I'd bet that Dart goes in round 1 via trade or draft since those 5th year options are so crucial in the NFL..
+He is a hot commodity right now with the Saints rumored to be all over him and exploring a move back into the first round to take him.
+That is entirely possible but the Rams could just sit and take Dart themselves with a 5 year rookie contract to build this team when Stafford retires within the next 2 years.

 The Lions need a DE opposite Hutchinson.
 When he went down, their defense shifted dramatically and not in a good way.
 They have been active in looking on the trade market and in the draft for a solution.

 The Commanders have also been active looking at DE prospects to speed up their Super Bowl window.
 They have been interested in Trey Hendrickson but may opt to go to the draft for a cheaper route since they will have to eventually pay Jayden Daniels.
-With Armstrong and Ferrell as their two projected starters, the Commanders can't afford to miss on their DE draft pick.
+With Armstrong and Ferrell as their two projected starters, the Commanders will address this area via trade or a falling prospect which is what I had for months here.

 The Chiefs are finally having to rebuild their roster after their 2 year signing period of FA talent.
 This team is going to take a step back and have already started making these cuts.
 They will still be competitive in the AFC but now could cede supremacy to the Ravens, Bills, and Bengals.